chiubaca/chiubaca.github.io/_posts/2018-06-02-coding-skills-review.md

 ## Game Plan

  The #100DaysOfCode challenge taught me a lot about my self.
 Self discipline beats motivations every day of the week.
 As long as I made coding a part of my day-to-day routine I didn't have an excuse not to code.
 This principle holds true for anything you want to do do.
 Fitness goals, learning new skills, pretty much anything.
 If you want something enough, you will make time for it.
-So taking this mentality.
-There some actionable things I want to achieve by the end of 2018.
+So taking this mentality, here are some actionable things I want to achieve by the end of 2018.

  1) Get my FCC Javascript Algorithms And Data Structures Certification (By the end of August)